casparemiljensen/aau-parking-permit/README.md

 docker-compose up
 ```

-If using docker desktop, make sure to configure it to start with windows.
+If using docker desktop, make sure to configure it to start with your pc.